CrystalFerrai/Ue4Export/readme.md

 MyGame/Content/BP/SomeSystem/SomeBP
 ```

 By default, assets are exported as Json.
-You can also choose the export raw assets (.uasset files) by placing a `[Raw]` header above a list of assets.
-You can switch back to Json using a `[Json]` header.
+You can choose to export raw assets (.uasset files) instead by placing a `[Raw]` header above a list of assets.
+You can switch back to Json using a `[Json]` header or export as both using `[Raw,Json]`.
 You can also leave comments by starting a line with `#`.
 Here is an example asset list showing these options.

 ```
 [Raw]